linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 05.03.2026
+- Topic: Web1/2/3 vs Web4
+- Directory: /posts/2026/March/05
+- Description: ``` The evolution of the web is moving fast.
+From static pages in Web-1 to the symbiotic intelligence of Web-4, the journey is incredible.
+Linkspreed and Web4 are at the forefront of this transformation.
+We are building a future where you own your digital experience.
+Check out our latest video to see how Web-4 differs from everything that came before.
+Join the Web4 community today.
+Video: https://youtu.be/o0qqr5RAvh8?si=HQRIdPzfq6ZEyoS5 ```

 ### 04.03.2026
 - Topic: Anonymity and Free Speech
 - Directory: /posts/2026/March/04